 By Johnny Chan · UI/UX Designer, Hong Kong

-Anthropic Skills & MCP: Extending Claude Beyond Chat
+Anthropic Skills and MCP: Extending Claude Beyond Chat

-Skills, MCP servers, and agent teams — why Anthropic's extensibility model matters for design systems and product ops.
+Packaged workflows, tool connections, and agent teams.
+Why Anthropic's extensibility model matters for design systems and handoff.

 Skills in plain language

-A skill is a folder with instructions — often SKILL.md — that Claude loads when relevant.
-Teams ship skills for SEO audits, schema markup, deploy checklists, or brand copy rules.
-Cursor and other tools adopted similar patterns, which is why you see cross-tool skill sharing in the community.
+A skill is usually a folder with instructions, often SKILL.md, loaded when the task matches.
+Teams ship skills for SEO checks, deploy steps, or brand copy rules.
+Cursor and others adopted similar patterns, so community skill packs travel across tools.

 Let's work together